noamgariani11/Mock-Report/MockReport.md

 # Data Collection

 Before touching the laptop in question multiple images were taken.
 The images could be seen in the items attached.
 Additionally, a chain of custody form was used to keep track of who had the laptop and when.
-Our organization uses ISO/IEC 27037:2012 standard, the Daubert standard, and the NIST SP 800-86 when collecting digital artifacts to ensure the integrity of the investigation.
+Our organization uses ISO/IEC 27037:2012 standard, the Daubert standard, and the NIST SP 800-86 document when collecting digital artifacts to ensure the integrity of the investigation.

 There weren't any time constraints in the collection of the laptop so our team was able to be thorough in the investigation and not miss anything.
 To preserve the integrity we collected compared the digital fingerprint of the laptop to make sure there was no modification of the laptop.
 The [technical notes](https://github.com/noamgariani11/Mock-Report/blob/main/technicalNotes.md) go more in-depth into this but the standards mentioned above were used in this process.